Stephanie Wake-Edwards © Jeremy Knowles

 Stephanie Wake-Edwards

-British mezzo-soprano and contralto Stephanie Wake-Edwards, called "richly expressive" by "The Times" is a winner of the Concours Bordeaux Médoc Lyrique, a graduate of the prestigious Jette Parker Young Artist Programme at the Royal Ballet and Opera, Covent Garden, England’s representative for the Cardiff Singer of the World Competition, and a current ensemble member of the Deutsche Oper Berlin.
+British mezzo-soprano/contralto Stephanie Wake-Edwards, called "richly expressive" by The Times, is a winner of the Concours Bordeaux Médoc Lyrique, a graduate of the prestigious Jette Parker Young Artist Programme at the Royal Ballet and Opera, Covent Garden, England’s representative for the Cardiff Singer of the World Competition, and a current ensemble member of the Deutsche Oper Berlin.

-In the 2023/24 season, Stephanie Wake-Edwards performed Hermia with Garsington Opera, the Third Lady in "Die Zauberflöte" with English National Opera, and the Third Nymph in "Rusalka" at the Bayerische Staatsoper.
-Highlights of previous seasons have included Ino in a new production of "Semele" at Glyndebourne Opera, Anna in Weill’s "The Seven Deadly Sins" at the Teatro Colón in Argentina, Javotte in "Manon" with Staatsoper Hamburg, and more.
-While at the Royal Ballet and Opera, Stephanie Wake-Edwards performed Anna in Weill’s "The Seven Deadly Sins", filmed for streaming release, Flora in "La traviata" and Third Lady in "Die Zauberflöte".
+Recent operatic highlights include Polina in "Queen of Spades" and Hermia in "A Midsummer Night’s Dream" for Garsington Opera, the latter featuring in a concert performance as part of the BBC Proms; Third Lady in "Die Zauberflöte" with English National Opera; Third Nymph in "Rusalka" at the Bayerische Staatsoper; Ino in a new production of "Semele" at Glyndebourne Festival Opera; Anna in Weill’s "The Seven Deadly Sins" at the Teatro Colón in Argentina; and Javotte in "Manon" with Staatsoper Hamburg.
+Since becoming a member of the Deutsche Oper Berlin ensemble in 2024, Stephanie Wake Edwards has also performed the title role in "Carmen", La Marchesa Melibea in "Il viaggio a Reims", the Page in "Salome", and more.
+While at the Royal Ballet and Opera, she performed Anna in Weill’s "The Seven Deadly Sins", filmed for streaming release, Flora in "La traviata" and Third Lady in "Die Zauberflöte".

 concerts featuring Stephanie Wake-Edwards